hzi-bifo/Corona_Variant_Scoring/README.md

 - **(q) desired month for the analysis:** desired month of the analysis given in the MM format (for example july = 07)
 - **(w) desired year for the analysis:** desired year of the analysis given in the YYYY format (for example 2024 = 2024)

+> [!IMPORTANT]
-**Use bash variant_scoring_local.sh --help for more details.**
+> Use bash variant_scoring_local.sh --help for more details.**

 ## Analysis Outputs

-The pipeline will output two .csv files:
+The pipeline will output multiple files all listed below:

 - antigenic_scores_all.csv : file containing all sequences per country and their associated antigenic scores, raw file in which scores have not been averaged per pango lineage\
 - antigenic_scores_ranked_with_WHO.csv : file containing the averaged antigenic scores across all sequences per Pango lineage, these scores are than ranked to show the lineages with the highest antigenic scores